Manshu-Chatrath/weatherproject/README.md

 # About this project

-This project is to get the information of the weather of any location and the basic api services used in this project include google api(for maps) and openWeatherApi to get information of the weather.
+This project is to get the information of the weather of any location and the basic api services used in this project include google api(for maps) and Openweathermap to get information of the weather.
 Some libraries which used in this project includes react and chart js.

+# Prerequisites

+Install node 16.0.0

+To enable map rendering functionality, you'll need a Google API Key.
+Visit the Google Cloud Platform to create a new project and generate your API Key.
+Make sure to enable the required APIs such as Google Maps JavaScript API.

+Generate OpenWeatherAPI Key:
+To fetch weather data, sign up for a free account on the Openweathermap website and generate your API Key.

+Keys
+Create a key.js file to set openWeatherApiKey and googleApiKey

 # Getting Started with Create React App